AllenInstitute/argschema/docs/user/intro.rst

 .. literalinclude:: ../../test/sources/url_source.py

-so now a UrlArgSchemaParser would expect command line flags of '--input_host', '--input_port', '--input_url' (or look for them in input_data) and will look to download the json from that http location via requests or an existing :class:`argschema.ArgSchemaParser` module could be simply passed a configured UrlSource via input_source.
+so now a UrlArgSchemaParser would expect command line flags of '--input_host' and '--input_url', and optionally '--input_port','--input_protocol' (or look for them in input_data) and will look to download the json from that http location via requests.
+In addition, an existing :class:`argschema.ArgSchemaParser` module could be simply passed a configured UrlSource via input_source, and it would get its parameters from there.

 Sphinx Documentation
 --------------------